ezsystems/requirements/DX/Docker/Compose.md

 # v2: Docker Compose Requirements

 ## Objective
-To provide a default Docker Compose file or files, ready to use out-of-the-box.
+To provide default Dockerfiles and Docker Compose  or files, ready to use out-of-the-box.

 https://docs.docker.com/compose/overview/